ndwang/ndwang.github.io/_projects/Bmad-bot.md

 Here's what you should know about how your interactions with the Bmad bot are handled:

+Your privacy is important to us.
+This section explains how Bmad Bot handles your data and what rights you have regarding your information.

-### What We Collect and How We Use It
+### What Data We Collect

-#### Question/Answer Pairs for Improvement
+#### Question/Answer Interactions

-- We collect anonymized question/answer pairs to improve the bot's performance
+- **Message content**: Your questions and our responses
+- **Timestamps**: When interactions occur
+- **Feedback data**: Your reactions to bot responses (✅ or ❌)

+#### Data Processing

-- All personal information (user names) is removed before storage
+- All personal identifiers (usernames, display names) are removed before storage
-- This data helps us understand common questions and pain points
+- Questions and answers are anonymized and used only for improving bot performance
+- No individual user profiles are created or maintained

+### How We Use Your Data

-#### Answer Feedbacks
+#### Primary Uses

-- Your feedback is collected anonymously (no user information is stored)
-- This helps us understand answer quality to deliver targeted improvements
+- **Service improvement**: Analyzing common questions to enhance bot responses
+- **Quality assurance**: Using feedback to identify and fix problematic answers
+- **Documentation gaps**: Understanding what information users struggle to find

-### Third-Party Considerations
+### Third-Party Services

+#### Google Gemini AI

-Bmad bot currently uses Google's Gemini models:
+Bmad Bot uses Google's Gemini models for processing your questions:

 - Your questions are subject to [Google's privacy policy and terms of service](https://ai.google.dev/gemini-api/terms)
 - Google may use this data for AI model training and improvement
-- I recommend reviewing Google's privacy practices if you have concerns
+- We recommend reviewing Google's privacy practices if you have concerns

-### Your Control Over Data
+#### Communication Platforms

+- **Slack**: Your interactions are also subject to [Slack's privacy policy](https://slack.com/privacy-policy)
+- **Matrix**: Your interactions are also subject to the privacy policies of your Matrix server provider

+#### Current Limitations

+- **No data deletion**: Since we don't store personal identifiers, we cannot identify or delete specific user data
-- Currently there's no option to opt-out.
-If you ask Bmad bot questions, you agree to data collection mentioned above
+- **No opt-out mechanism**: Currently there's no way to opt out of data collection while using the bot
-- Currently there's no option to request deletion of any stored data, because I do not store user information so there's literally no way to tell which ones are yours.
+- **No individual data access**: We cannot provide copies of specific user interactions

+### Your Consent

+By using Bmad Bot, you consent to:

+- The collection and processing of your data as described above
+- The use of third-party services (Google Gemini, Slack/Matrix)

+You can stop using the bot at any time to prevent further data collection.

 ## Ready to Try?